skip to content

 ▪ (2016) “Global Governance Networks”.
 In Oxford Handbook of Political Networks, eds.
 JN Victor, AH Montgomery and M Lubell (Oxford University Press, 2016).

-▪ (2014) “From Advocacy to Confrontation: Direct Enforcement by Environmental NGOs” (w.
-Teale Phelps-Bondaroff) International Studies Quarterly, vol. 58, no. 2.
+▪ (2014) “From Advocacy to Confrontation: Direct Enforcement by Environmental NGOs”, (w.
+Teale Phelps-Bondaroff) International Studies Quarterly, vol. 58, no. 2, pp. 348-361.

-▪ (2014) “Europe's Defense Dilemma”, International Spectator, vol. 49, no. 2.
+▪ (2014) “Europe's Defence Dilemma”, International Spectator, vol. 49, no. 2.

 ▪ (2014) “Informal Cooperation beyond the Alliance”.
 In NATO’s Post-Cold War Politics.
 The Changing Provision of Security.
 Ed.
 S Mayer (Palgrave Macmillan), pp. 269-288.

-▪ (2014) “Network theory and security governance”.
-In Handbook of Governance and Security.
+▪ (2014) “Network theory and security governance”, In Handbook of Governance and Security.
 Ed.
 J Sperling (Edward Elgar, 2014), pp. 41-62.

-▪ (2009) “Varieties of Cooperation: Government Networks in International Security.
-In M Kahler, ed., Networked Politics: Agency, Power, and Governance (Cornell University Press), pp. 194-227.
+▪ (2009) “Varieties of Cooperation: Government Networks in International Security", In M Kahler, ed., Networked Politics: Agency, Power, and Governance (Cornell University Press), pp. 194-227.

-▪ (2009) “Refuting Balance-of-Power Theory?”
-European Journal of International Relations, vol. 15, no. 2.
+▪ (2009) "The End of Balance-of-Power Theory?", European Journal or International Relations, vol. 15, no. 2, pp. 347-380.

-▪ (2008) “Uneven Power and the Pursuit of Peace: How Regional Power Transition Promotes Integration.
-Journal of Comparative European Politics, vol. 6, no. 1.
+▪ (2008) “Uneven Power and the Pursuit of Peace: How Regional Power Transition Promotes Integration", Journal of Comparative European Politics, vol. 6, no. 1, pp. 102-142.

 ▪ (2006) BOOK: Debates on European Integration.
 The European Union Series (Palgrave Macmillan), pp. i-505.

-▪ (2005) “European Integration as a Solution to War. (w.
+▪ (2005) “European Integration as a Solution to War", (w.
 D Verdier).
 European Journal of International Relations, vol. 11, issue 1.

-▪ (2005) “Transnational Networks and New Security Threats”.
-Cambridge Review of International Affairs, vol. 18, issue 1.
+▪ (2005) “Transnational Networks and New Security Threats”, Cambridge Review of International Affairs, vol. 18, issue 1.

-▪ (2003) “Why a Common Foreign and Security Policy is Bad for Europe”.
-Survival, vol. 45, issue 4.
+▪ (2003) “Why a Common Foreign and Security Policy is Bad for Europe”, Survival, vol. 45, issue 4.

 Mette's Google Scholar profile